Universal Analytic Solution for the Quantum Transport of Structured Matter-Waves in Magnetic Optics

 The transformation of the initial state is governed entirely by the function $b$, which represents the square root of the normalized \textit{Twiss $\beta$-function}.
 This directly highlights the profound connection between the quantum state's evolution and its classical counterpart, which is defined solely by the magnetic optics parameters.

 The rotation angle for each component has two contributions: the Larmor rotation and a term $\mp \int^z_0 b^{-2} d \tilde{z}$ (for definite positive/negative OAM projections) equivalent to the classical \textit{phase advance}.
 However, rotation is not the only dynamic effect.
 As seen in the decomposition of Eq. \eqref{eq:psiparts}, each wavefunction part $\psi_{\pm,0}$ also exhibits intrinsic dynamics governed by the residual phase factor $\exp[-i(2n+1) \int^z_0 b^{-2} d \tilde z]$.
-Consequently, the inevitable distortion of the intensity profile arises from two distinct mechanisms: the relative rotation of the state's components and their intrinsic deformations associated with this residual Gouy phase.
+Consequently, the inevitable distortion (changing interference pattern that deviates from a simple rigid rotation) of the intensity profile arises from two distinct mechanisms: the relative rotation of the state's components and their intrinsic deformations associated with this residual Gouy phase.

 In the special case where $b_0=1$ and the initial state at the focal point ($b'_0=0$) is a pure twisted state $\psi_{n,l}^c$, the general solution of Eq.\eqref{eq:psifull} reduces to a single term.
 This specific solution